mainmatter/mainmatter.com/src/posts/2024-02-27-embeddable-ember-apps.md

 - The Embeddable App is initialized under the assumption that the script was already loaded beforehand, making it difficult when loading asynchronously.
-  Instead of providing and using the bundles directly, it could be a good idea to create a tiny wrapping script which's only job is to append script tags and expose a promise or hook to notify that they're loaded.
+  Instead of providing and using the bundles directly, it could be a good idea to create a tiny wrapping script whose only job is to append script tags and expose a promise or hook to notify that they're loaded.
 - Depending on a use case an iframe could be simpler, on the other hand this approach gives the most flexibility when it's necessary to allow manipulating